Connect with others who understand.

 • Suicidal thoughts

 If you are experiencing any of these symptoms, talk to your doctor about treatment options.
 It is important to take care of yourself both mentally and physically.
-Options can include:
+Options include:

 • Therapy or counseling